buuug7/notes/css/basic.md

 The `overflow` CSS property allows us to manage the case of content being longer than its container.

 The default value is `visible`: the content will be displayed anyway.
-By applying `overflow: hidden; `, your simply forbid any overflowing content to be seen.
+By applying `overflow: hidden;`, your simply forbid any overflowing content to be seen.

-### Beware of fixed dimensions
+#### Beware of fixed dimensions

 - make sure your content doesn't overflow
 - if it does, use `overflow: hidden` or `overflow: auto` to prevent your design from breaking

----

-### CSS border
+## CSS border

 The edges of the rectangle